 These three ingredients have very distinctive flavors of their own.
 I wanted something subtle and mild to bind them together.
 Panna Cotta which means cooked cream in Italian would work.
 I infused the cream with lemongrass just enough to give it a bite.
 The simple kiwi mint sauce rounded off the dessert nicely, by giving it a light and fresh flavor.
 The combination was quite delightful and we all enjoyed it thoroughly.
-To my readers in Asia, the taste and texture of panna cotta is akin to a creamier tau foo fah (candidate for a future post).
+To my readers in Asia, the taste and texture of panna cotta is akin to a creamier Tau Foo Fah (Soy Bean Pudding).

 This recipe was adapted from Giada’s at the Food Network.
 I have lightened it up by reducing the cream and using some half-and-half (half cream and half milk) instead.

 - 1 lemongrass, about 6 inches from the bottom, cut into two